Sustainability

 Biological

-Under the broader concept of sustainability, biological sustainability and biodiversity is seen as increasingly important.
+Under the broader concept of sustainability, biological sustainability and biodiversity are seen as increasingly important.

 Global Issues (Gale in Context)